Common Backpacking Mistakes Made by Travelers

 Natalia, My Trip Hack

-During my first trip to Asia I wouldn’t lie if I say that around 1/3 of my bag was filled with medicines (that sounds really embarrassing to me now).
-Though I myself come from a developing country, media made me believe that my travelling destination is filled with health threats and diseases.
+During my first trip to Asia, I wouldn’t lie if I say that around 1/3 of my bag was filled with medicines (that sounds really embarrassing to me now).
+Though I myself come from a developing country, the media made me believe that my traveling destination is filled with health threats and diseases.

-We hope you can take away some valuable life lessons from these backpacker fails!
+We hope you can take away some valuable life lessons from these backpacking fails!
 If not, we hope you had a laugh.
-What is your worst backpacking mistake?
-OR what can you take away from these mistakes?
+What is are your worst backpacking mistakes?
+OR what can you take away from these backpacking mistakes?